 #11 – Can Dogs Detect Bed Bugs?

-Many exterminators employ canine detection, but this method isn’t all it’s cracked up to be.
+Many exterminators employ bed bug detection dogs, but this method isn’t all it’s cracked up to be.
 Dogs can’t tell the difference between a new infestation and an old one.
 Likewise, they might give false positives or fail to detect an infestation.

 #12 – Do Essential Oils Kill or Repel Bed Bugs?